quebec87/freecell/README.md

 new game, restart, win

-auto move ace and 2 to home when it at the bottom
+//auto move ace and 2 to home when it at the bottom

 auto complete when win